icg-gravwaves/lensed-o1-o2-data-release/README.md

 Found after vetoes|True if a candidate was found at the time of the injection.
 Inverse false alarm rate|The inverse of the false alarm rate, the rate of events with equal or greater detection statistic values, given in seconds.
 Delay-weighted p-value|The false alarm probability using a delay-weighted ranking statistic given by: Inverse false alarm rate / Time diff.

+*There is no 2 hour injection set for GW170608, see appendix B of the paper for details